top of page

 In partnership with

-GLAN has partnered with Bindmans LLP to set in motion legal action in the UK in respect of mobile phone hacking by foreign states using potent spyware known as ‘Pegasus’.
+GLAN partnered with Bindmans LLP to set in motion legal action in the UK in respect of mobile phone hacking by foreign states using potent spyware known as ‘Pegasus’.
 Pegasus spyware is made by an Israeli surveillance company called NSO Group which has sold it under licence to a number of foreign governments – many of whom have then used it to unlawfully target world leaders, human rights activists and journalists.
 GLAN and Bindmans conducted a 6-month legal and forensic investigation assisted by independent technology experts Reckon Digital and computer surveillance expert Dr. Bill Marczak of Citizen Lab and UC Berkeley.
-Following the investigation, we have formally put NSO Group, the UAE and Saudi Arabia on notice that three UK-based civil society leaders and human rights activists intend to sue them in the High Court of England & Wales for breach of their privacy rights.
+Following the investigation, GLAN took forward a criminal case in relation to the companies and individuals responsible for selling Pegasus spyware to human-rights-violating States, and Bindmans is taking forward civil claims against the States responsible.

 BACKGROUND